 Dr. Graeme Gibson, D.C.

 My name is Dr. Graeme Gibson, and I have been a Chiropractor in Seattle, WA.
 Since graduating from Life Chiropractic College West in June of 2001, I have been a chiropractor in private practice at Queen Anne Chiropractic Center.
 I work along side of my father, Darrell, and sister, Sarah.
-We have a true family chiropractic clinic and because of our different personalities and interests we have been able to help a large cross section of the Seattle, WA population with a wife variety of symptoms.
+We have a true family chiropractic clinic and because of our different personalities and interests we have been able to help a large cross section of the Seattle, WA population with a wide variety of symptoms.

 One of the best things about being in practice is seeing people get well instantly before your eyes, when moments before they were wincing in extreme pain while hobbling into the office.
 However, this is not where my entire passion for practicing chiropractic is.